 You can pray the Psalms for yourself, for others, or for the world.
 To pray the Psalms, simply read them aloud or silently, and let the words sink into your heart.
 You can pray them straight through, or you can choose a particular Psalm that speaks to your current situation.

-If you’re not sure which Psalm to pray, consider starting with Psalm 23.
+If you’re not sure which Psalm to pray for, consider starting with Psalm 23.
 This beloved Psalm is comforting and reassuring, and it’s a great way to start your journey of praying the Psalms.

 If you want to ask God for forgiveness, Psalm 51 is David’s prayer after He was confronted with his sins with Bathsheba and Uriah.